hardinzw/Team-Project-1/README.md

-## Instructions
-* With your group, answer each of the following questions:
 1. Who is your target audience?
   <!--Record Collector-->
 2. What is the problem that the product will address?
   <!--Organization of collections; Efficient and cost effective shopping-->
 3. What is the primary goal of the product?
   <!--Buy records at lowest available cost and manage your collections-->
 4. Identify and prioritize essential user stories (limit this to 3 or fewer)?

      As a Vinyl Collector, I want to search for competitive pricing options for records.
      As a Vinyl Collector, I want to organize a list of future purchases.